MaksimDzhangirov/backendBankExample/docs/part25-eng.md

 service to be ready, we should follow this [link](https://docs.docker.com/compose/startup-order/) to know how to control the start up order.
-There are several tools that has been written to solve this problem, but the one we should use in our case is the sh-compatible `wait-for` script, because we're using an alpine-based image.
+There are several tools that has been written to solve this problem, but the one we should use in our case is the sh-compatible `wait-for` script, because we're using an Alpine-based image.

 OK, so here is its [Github page](https://github.com/Eficode/wait-for).
-`Wait-for` is designed to synchronize services like docker containers.
+`Wait-for` is designed to synchronize services like Docker containers.
 And its usage is pretty simple.
 We just need to run `wait-for`, and pass in the `host:port` URL we want to wait.